-The consolidated finance cost and other income/charges of the Group amounted to ₱79.0 million and ₱39.3 million in the first quarter of 2018 and 2017, respectively.
-The increase of ₱39.7 million is due to the additional bank loan availed of the by Parent Company in refinancing its short-term loan bearing a 5.75% interest rate per annum in December 2017, with a seven-year term loan with another bank bearing a 6.45% interest rate per annum.
+The consolidated finance cost and other income/charges of the Group amounted to $\mathbb{P}151.8$ million and $\mathbb{P}108.2$ million in the first half of 2018 and 2017, respectively.
+In December 2017, the Parent Company refinanced a short-term $\mathbb{P}2.3$ billion loan bearing a 5.75% interest rate per annum, with a seven-year $\mathbb{P}2.5$ billion term loan with another bank bearing a 6.45% interest rate per annum.

-Consolidated Provision for Current Income Tax
+Consolidated Provision for (Benefit from) Income Tax

-The provision for current income tax in 2018 pertains to the regular corporate income tax (RCIT) of 30% of taxable income, while the provision in the same period in 2017 pertains to the minimum corporate income tax of 2% of gross income for the meantime that the Parent Company, to which all the provision for current income tax pertains to, is legally utilizing its net loss carryovers.
-The Parent Company fully exhausted its loss carryovers and tax credits by the third quarter of 2017.
-It has been subject to RCIT since then.
+The provision for current income tax in 2018 pertains to the regular corporate income tax (RCIT) of 30% of taxable income, while the provision in the same period in 2017 pertains to the minimum corporate income tax of 2% of gross income for the meantime that the Parent Company, to which all the provision for current income tax pertains to, legally utilizes its net loss carryovers and tax credits.
+The Parent Company fully exhausted its loss carryovers and tax credits by the third quarter of 2017, and has been subject to RCIT since then.